-Extraordinary meetings of the Conference of the Parties shall be convened at such times as may be deemed necessary by the Conference of the Parties, or at the written request of any Party communicated to the other Contracting Parties via the Secretariat, and provided that, within six months of such communication, the request is supported by at least one third of the Parties in a ballot organized by the Secretariat.
+Extraordinary meetings of the Conference of the Parties shall be convened at such times as may be deemed necessary by the Conference of the Parties, or at the written request of any Contracting Party communicated to the other Contracting Parties via the Secretariat, and provided that, within six months of such communication, the request is supported by at least one third of the Contracting Parties in a ballot organized by the Secretariat.

-In the case of an extraordinary meeting, it shall be convened not more than ninety days after the date at which the request is supported by at least one third of the Parties in accordance with paragraph 3 of this rule.
+In the case of an extraordinary meeting, it shall be convened not more than ninety days after the date at which the request is supported by at least one third of the Contracting Parties in accordance with paragraph 3 of this rule.

-Rule 5 {Notification}
+Rule 5 Notification

-The Secretariat shall notify all Parties of the dates, venue, and provisional agenda of an ordinary meeting at least 12 months before the meeting is due to commence.
-The notification shall include the draft agenda for the meeting and the deadline for submission of proposals by the Parties, which normally shall be 60 calendar days prior to the opening of the Standing Committee meeting at which approvals are made for documents for consideration by Contracting Parties at the COP.
-Only Parties, the Standing Committee and the Conference Committee shall be entitled to submit proposals.
+The Secretariat shall notify all Contracting Parties of the dates, venue, and provisional agenda of an ordinary meeting at least 12 months before the meeting is due to commence.
+The notification shall include the draft agenda for the meeting and the deadline for submission of proposals by the Contracting Parties, which normally shall be 60 calendar days prior to the opening of the Standing Committee meeting at which recommendations approvals are made for documents for consideration by Contracting Parties at the Conference of the Parties COP.
+Only Parties, the Standing Committee and the Conference Bureau Committee shall be entitled to submit proposals.

-{The Secretariat shall notify all Parties of the dates, venue, and provisional agenda of an extraordinary meeting within three months of establishing through a ballot that one-third of the Parties support the hosting of the meeting as required provided by Rule 4.3.
-Notification will include any supporting documents relating to the issues proposed for consideration at the extraordinary meeting as required by Rule 13}.
+The Secretariat shall notify all Contracting Parties of the dates, venue, and provisional agenda of an extraordinary meeting within three one months of establishing through a ballot that one-third of the Contracting Parties support the hosting of the meeting as required provided by Rule 4.3.
+Notification will include any supporting documents relating to the issues proposed for consideration at the extraordinary meeting as required by Rule 13.

 OBSERVERS

-Rule 6 {Participation of United Nations, specialized agencies and States not Party to the Convention}
+Rule 6 Participation of United Nations, specialized agencies and States not Party to the Convention

-The Secretariat shall notify the United Nations and its specialized agencies and the International Atomic Energy Agency, as well as any State not Party to the Convention, of meetings of the Conference of the Parties so that they may be represented as observers.
+The Secretariat shall notify the United Nations and its specialized agencies and the International Atomic Energy Agency, as well as any State not a Contracting Party to the Convention, of meetings of the Conference of the Parties so that they may be represented as observers.

-Such observers may, upon the invitation of the President, participate without the right to vote in the proceedings of any meeting unless at least one third of the Parties present at the meeting object.
+Such observers may, upon the invitation of the President, participate without the right to vote in the proceedings of any meeting unless at least one third of the Contracting Parties present at the meeting object.

-Rule 7 {Participation of other bodies or agencies}
+Rule 7 Participation of other bodies or agencies

 Any body or agency, national or international, whether governmental or non-governmental, qualified in fields relating to the conservation and sustainable use of wetlands, which has informed the Secretariat of its wish to be represented at meetings of the Conference of the Parties may be represented at the meeting by observers, unless at least one third of the Parties present at the meeting object.

-{Bodies or agencies desiring to receive recognition as observers for the purposes of attending meetings of the Conference of the Parties shall submit appropriate documentation to the Secretariat for consideration including credentials, evidence orapproval of the State, and an overview of reasoning three months prior to any meeting}.
+Bodies or agencies desiring to receive recognition as observers for the purposes of attending meetings of the Conference of the Parties shall submit appropriate documentation to the Secretariat for consideration including credentials, evidence orapproval of the State, and an overview of reasoning three months prior to any ordinary meeting and one month prior to an extraordinary meeting.

-Bodies or agencies desiring to be represented at the meeting by observers shall submit the names of these observers to the Convention Secretariat at least one month prior to the opening of the meeting. recognized as observers who desire to be represented at the meeting as observers shall submit the names credentials of these representatives to the Conventionthe Secretariat at least one month prior to the opening of the meeting}.
+Bodies or agencies desiring to be represented at the meeting by observers shall submit the names of these observers to the Convention Secretariat at least one month prior to the opening of the meeting. recognized as observers who desire to be represented at the meeting as observers shall submit the names names credentials of these representatives to the Conventionthe Secretariat at least one month prior to the opening of the meeting.